GLIMS-RGI/rgitools/docs/dems.rst

 Before the first official release, we aim to:

 - make sure that we didn't miss any important data source
-- ensure that there is no bug in our processing, i.e. that the data is properly parsed, reprojected, and documented
+- ensure that there is no bug in our processing chain, i.e. that the data is properly parsed, reprojected, and documented
-- decide on the most appropriate data format for the majority of users.
+- decide on the data format which is most suitable for the majority of users
 - publish a detailed report about the quality and data availability of each data source
-- decide on a fix a "default" data source for each glacier, which will provide the reference hypsometry for future RGI versions
+- decide on a "standard" data source for each glacier, which will provide the reference hypsometry for future RGI versions

 Your help on any of these objectives is very welcome! :ref:`dem-contact` us if you want to provide feedback.

-Regarding the choice of the default data source for the RGI: we have to keep in mind that any kind of glacier bed estimate inversion or glacier simulation based on ice-dynamics cannot deal with artefacts.
+Regarding the choice of the default data source for the RGI, we currently formulate the following criteria:

-Therefore, robust and gap-free datasets are much preferred over more accurate but incomplete DEMS.
-Furthermore, the concurrent timing of the glacier outline with the DEM is another important criterion, as shown by the Columbia example.
+1. robust and gap-free datasets are preferred over more accurate or recent but incomplete DEMS.
+Indeed, we have to keep in mind that any kind of glacier bed inversion or glacier simulation based on ice-dynamics cannot deal with topographical artefacts.
+2. the acquisition date of the glacier outline must be as close as possible to the acquisition date of the DEM.
+3. preferably, the DEM source should be the same for neighboring glaciers.
+This implies that ideally, the DEM source should be chosen at the region or sub-region level.

-Altogether, we are most confident in SRTM for all latitudes below 60° N and S.
+Currently, we are most confident in SRTM for all latitudes below 60° N and S.
-Almost gap free, this data aquisition date is also very concordant with the target date of the RGI outlines (around 2000).
+Almost gap free, the SRTM data aquisition date is also very concordant with the target date of the RGI outlines (around 2000).

-For all other regions, more investigation is needed.
+For all other regions, more investigation is needed and your feedback is welcome.

 Global data availability